 This ruling is a binding general ruling issued in accordance with section 76P of the Income Tax Act, No. 58 of 1962, as made applicable to the VAT Act by section 41A.
-This binding general ruling is valid until 31 June 2014.
+This binding general ruling is valid until 30 June 2016.

-Any ruling issued to Category A municipalities approving a method of apportionment other than that which is confirmed in this ruling, is hereby withdrawn.
-The effective date of withdrawal is 1 July 2010.
+Any ruling issued to Category B municipalities approving a method of apportionment other than that which is confirmed in this ruling, is hereby withdrawn.
+The effective date of withdrawal is 1 July 2012.
+This ruling is effective from 1 July 2012 until it is withdrawn, amended, the relevant legislation is amended or a decision of the courts differ materially from this ruling.